supalarry/api-symfony-v3/README.md

 ```
 alias phpunit='vendor/bin/phpunit'
 ```
-so that you can simply write phpunit from the api folder and tests will be executed.
+Now, you can simply write phpunit within the api folder and tests will be executed.

-Testing is done within in-memory storage.
-Production repositories are being simulated by test repositories stored in api/src/Repository/Test to improve testing time while testing.
-Production repositories are stored in api/src/Repository/Prod.
+Testing is done within in-memory.
+Production repositories are being simulated by test repositories stored in **api/src/Repository/Test** to improve testing time while testing.
+Production repositories are stored in **api/src/Repository/Prod**.

 This is set up in api/config/services_test.yml file where interfaces point to test repositories. api/config/services.yml interfaces point to production repositories.